BPS accreditation: Quick summary

 Step 4: Register with the Health and Care Professions Council (HCPC)

-Once your required studies are complete you’ll register with the Health and Care Professions Council (HCPC).
+For many practitioner psychologist roles, you’ll also need to register with the Health and Care Professions Council (HCPC).
 This is the official regulator that ensures practitioner psychologists meet professional standards in the UK.

 Step 5: Apply for chartered membership